 The University caretakers are responsible for:

 Confidential waste is generated in academic and general office areas.
-The originator of the waste does the sorting of waste into confidential and non-confidential, then waste is placed in confidential or if appropriate white paper bins.
-Confidential bins are collected when full by the caretakers by lodging a request.
+Confidential bins are collected when full by the caretakers by lodging a Service One request.
 The contents are destroyed on site before being recycled.

-Cardboard can be placed in recycled paper bins as long as boxes are flattened to maximize bin space.
-Large quantities can be collected by the Caretakers by lodging a request.
-Cardboard is binned and collected by a recycling company.
+Cardboard can be placed in the 240 litre paper and cardboard recycling bins as long as boxes are flattened to maximise bin space.
+Large quantities can be collected by the Caretakers by lodging a Service One request.

 General waste bins situated throughout the buildings are collected by the cleaners daily.
-This waste is collected by the Waste contractor and sent for sorting to prevent waste to landfill.
 Under desk bins are not emptied by cleaners and are the responsibility of the occupant.

 Medical waste generated by the Laboratories is dealt with by the licensed waste contractor.
 Waste is collected by the caretakers on demand, having been sealed in appropriate containers, and stored for pickup by licenced contractors.